geographyclub/base-layers/README.md

 # base-layers

-My collection of "artsy" georeferenced rasters of stylized topography and other earth features.
-Open in QGIS, Photoshop, any software that works with tifs.
+My collection of "artsy" topographic base maps I use to instantly add style to a map.
+Open and customize in QGIS, Photoshop, any software that works with georeferenced tifs.

 <img src="topo1_example.png"/>